 The Cambria Historical Society will host its annual harvest festival on Saturday, Oct.
 13 from 11 a.m. to 4 p.m. at 2251 Center St. in Cambria.
 The event will include live music by the Indigo Jazz Quartet, pumpkin decorating and face painting, family activities, food by Chef Jeanne Brodie from Soto's Market, local wine and beer, a pie baking contest and tasting, photography and art sale, root beer floats, vendors, popcorn and scarecrows.

 The Haunt in Atascadero

 A moderate scary haunted house will open at 5805 El Camino Real on Friday, Oct.
-6 and will continue on Fridays and Saturdays in October and Monday, Oct.
-30 and Tuesday, Oct.
-31, starting at 7 p.m.
-Admission is $10 per person or $35 for four people on one ticket.
+5 and will continue on Fridays and Saturdays in October, and starting on Sundays on Oct.
+21 and daily from Friday, Oct.
+26 through Wednesday, Oct.
+31. For hours each day or to purchase tickets, CLICK HERE.
+Admission is $12 per person or $40 for four people on one ticket.
+The Lights On Tour for children is $5 each or four for $10.
 Front of the line VIP tickets are available in limited quantities for $20 each.
-For more information or to purchase tickets, CLICK HERE.

 Pumpkin Palooza at Jack Creek Farms

 Jack Creek Farms, 5000 W Highway 46 in Templeton, will host its fifth annual Pumpkin Palooza on Saturday, Oct.
 6 from 11 a.m. to 3 p.m.
 The event is free and open to the whole family.
 Children can enter the pumpkin painting corral for $8, which includes one pumpkin and supplies to paint and/or decorate it.